Ditch The Excuses! It’s Time To Start Your Online Yoga Workout

 But let’s be real — we’ve all heard the thing about putting on your own oxygen mask before helping someone else with theirs.
 And that works the same way with our daily health habits and routines.

 When we make time for our own wellness, including beginner yoga, we ensure that we can be better for the people we love, even encouraging them to take better care of themselves in the process!

 I don’t know your friends and family and partner personally, but I have a sneaky suspicion that they want you to feel good and be your best you.
 Seek out their support as you work on a consistent workout routine.

 You’ll all be glad you did it.
-And since you can watch beginner yoga videos in the comfort of your own home (or anywhere else!) with Bulldog Online, you won’t even have to sacrifice a lot of time with family.
+And since you can watch beginner yoga videos in the comfort of your own home (or anywhere else!) with online yoga, you won’t even have to sacrifice a lot of time with family.

 #2) “I’ll never get in shape, anyway.”